sarrvesh/lofar_imaging_cookbook/source/gettingstarted.rst

 .. rubric:: Footnotes

 .. [#f1] This chapter is maintained by `M. Iacobelli <mailto:iacobelli@astron.nl>`_.
-.. [#f2] It is located in Groningen, The Netherlands.
 .. [#f3] The actual host name is lfw.lofar.eu (lfw=LOFAR firewall), but this alias will work fine.
 .. [#f4] Your default password will be communicated to you at the moment of the creation of your Lofar account by `Teun Grit <mailto:grit@astron.nl>`_.
 .. [#f5] You may have to log out of and log in again to the portal first.